Breathing new life into older equipment and the importance of recycling

 It will take some time to reverse our way of thinking, as it seems that in today’s day and age this is a ‘throw-away’ society but through a group effort we can make a difference.
 It is truly sad to consider that 60% of electronic items are thrown away in PERFECT WORKING CONDITION and that the only reason they are discarded is because they were replaced with something newer.

-In addition, we also take records, audio magazines/manuals, music tapes - store bought (8-tracks, reels, and cassettes), tube equipment, table radios, laser discs and stereo cables, store bought original CDs (NOT computer discs or burned discs) and DVDs.
-We currently do not take VHS tapes.
+In addition, we also take records, audio magazines/manuals, music tapes – store bought (8-tracks, reels, and cassettes), tube equipment, table radios, stereo cables AND store bought original CDs (NOT computer discs or burned discs).
+We currently do not take VHS tapes, nor personal burned CD’s or personal cassette tapes for recycling.

 WE DO NOT TAKE PHOTOCOPIERS, SMALL APPLIANCES (including microwaves!)
 OR TVs.